Automatic Construction of Clinical Scoring Systems with LLM Agents: Experiments

 \paragraph{Evaluation protocol.} We evaluate guideline competitiveness under a cross-institutional setting. \texttt{AgentScore} is trained on data from one institution and evaluated on an independent external cohort.
 For fairness, existing clinical guidelines are applied without modification to their rule structure; only the decision threshold is calibrated on the same training data used for \texttt{AgentScore}, isolating the quality of the underlying rule sets rather than threshold selection.

 \paragraph{Results.} Using a PhysioNet ICU 2012 mortality benchmark, we compare \texttt{AgentScore} against the SOFA \cite{Vincent1996} and SAPS-I scores \cite{Gall1984}, two widely used ICU risk stratification tools.
 To further assess robustness across healthcare systems and disease domains, we train \texttt{AgentScore} on a UK cystic fibrosis cohort and evaluate performance on an independent Canadian cohort.
 We compare against commonly used lung-transplantation eligibility guidelines for identifying high-risk individuals \cite{Ramos2019} and a simple, widely used FEV$_1$-based threshold (FEV$_1 < 30\%$) \cite{Ramos2017}.
 Figure~\ref{fig:mortality} shows that \texttt{AgentScore} achieves higher discrimination than the established guidelines under external validation.
+These results suggest that data-driven checklist construction can recover externally portable risk rules that remain operationally comparable to existing clinical guidelines.